-Much of the working population in the country belonged to the informal, unorganized sector that had the lowest income jobs.
+The general expectation about the country’s workforce distribution is a move from agriculture to industry and services, usually termed structural transformation by economists.
+Instead, agricultural laborers are moving towards low-paying and informal jobs.
+The official Period Labor Force Survey estimates most rural workers as self-employed or casual wage laborers.
 India has millions of migrant workers who move seasonally for prospective labor-intensive jobs that offer better pay than local employment.
-With no restriction on internal migration within the country, supported by the vast road and rail infrastructure many workers commute across districts for employment, sometimes even daily.
+With no restriction on internal migration within the country, supported by the vast road and rail infrastructure, many workers commute across districts for employment, sometimes even daily.
+The informal sector is still largely considered the backbone of the Indian economy.

-While most of the country is aware of the unemployment woes, wage disparity is seldom noticed among workers in general, followed by an obvious gender gap.
-The country in recent years has seen a decrease in labor force participation among females.
-The disparity was massive in executive positions, and to address gender diversity, “The Companies Act of 2013” mandated a certain class of companies to have at least one woman director on board.
+While most of the country is aware of the unemployment woes, wage disparity is seldom noticed among workers in general, followed by a gender gap.
+The labor force participation among females grew by one percent and stood at around 24 percent in 2022.
+The disparity was massive in executive positions, and to address gender diversity, “The Companies Act of 2013” mandated a certain class of companies to have at least one woman- director on board.
 The essence of this mandate was lost when many companies circumvented this rule by appointing family members of the owners as women directors.
+Addressing these disparities will be crucial for India if it wants to meet its sustainable development goals (SDG) for 2030.

 This text provides general information.
 Statista assumes no